home-assistant/home-assistant.io/source/_integrations/lcn.markdown

 </div>

-All events have some common attributes in their `event_data` which identify the sending LCN hardware module (e.g. the module the transponder is connected to):
+All events have some common attributes in their `event_data` which identify the sending LCN hardware module (e.g., the module the transponder is connected to):

 | Event payload | Description  | Values |
 | ------------- | -----------  | ------ |